Master Agreement (E204CW)

 "Deliverables" means anything that Esri delivers to a Customer as a result of performance of Professional Services other than Products, Training, or Services performed under EEAP.

-"Documentation" means all user reference documentation that Esri provides with an Esri Offering.
+"Documentation" means all user reference documentation that Esri provides with a Deliverable or an Esri Offering.

 "Esri Managed Cloud Services" or "EMCS" means a Customer-specific cloud infrastructure, Software, Data, and network platform that Esri hosts, manages, and makes available to Customer or Customer's end users via the Internet.